MooHub/web-ui/README.md

 # ESP8266

-Custom UI for the ESP8266 module
+Custom UI for the ESP8266 module.

+All of the resources all loaded **externally** from a CDN.